What is the Writer’s Center?

 Think of the appointment as a conversation, rather than a matter of telling you what you did wrong or seeking and finding errors in your writing.

 What kinds of writing can students bring to the Writer’s Center?

 We will help with any type of writing.
 Students often bring in writing assignments from English, history, or science classes.
 We also help with writing for extracurricular activities, applications or essays for summer internships, fiction, poetry, and creative nonfiction essays.
 Students can also come with ideas that are not written down, to simply talk about writing.
 We can talk to you about writing projects at any stage of development: from brainstorming and creating a writing schedule to final drafts.
 We welcome reluctant writers who hope to change their relationship to writing.

 How can the Writer’s Center help students with their college applications?

 Each year, in collaboration with U-High’s college counselors and the English department, the Writer’s Center hosts a College Essay Workshop for rising seniors.
 The workshop is usually held in late August, and students spend three days working on their college essays under the guidance of faculty.
 Information about the workshop is distributed to families in the spring of grade 11, and registration for this free program happens by the end of that academic year.

-In fall and winter, twelfth graders can make up to two appointments per week—one online advance appointment and one same-day sign-up or walk-in appointment—to brainstorm, draft, edit, and revise their Common App essay as well as supplemental pieces of writing for college admissions.
+In fall and winter, twelfth graders can make up to two appointments per week to brainstorm, draft, edit, and revise their Common App essay as well as supplemental pieces of writing for college admissions.